hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 This becomes hard because what about load balancer ip discovery etc., making sure your replicas are running etc.?
-Container techologies like Docker (or Rocket) offer a plan for the first point, while Kubernetes offers a plan for the second.
+Container techologies like Docker (or offer) Rocket a plan for the first point, while Kubernetes offers a plan for the second.

 If this seems a bit abstract, let's imagine what a non-trivial webapp